atomicmoloch/TMS1000/Readme.md

 decompiler.rs:
-The code decompiles binary ROM dumps from TMS1000 microcontrollers into assembly source code If you are reading this, I am about to resubmit the thesis check-in assignment.
+The code decompiles binary ROM dumps from TMS1000 microcontrollers into assembly source code If you are reading this, I am about to resubmit the thesis check-in assignment - I have not finished the decompiler and this documentation is incomplete.